godunno/dunno-front-end/README.md

 ## Be organized

 Don't get lost while working on those dishes, keep your table clean!
+You should change only the files on the `src/` directory!

 ### Sass

-  * `sass/*`: Sass files go in here
+  * `src/sass/*`: Sass files go in here
-  * `sass/_settings.sass`: Foundation configuration settings go in here
+  * `src/sass/_settings.sass`: Foundation configuration settings go in here
-  * `sass/app.sass`: Application styles go here
+  * `src/sass/app.sass`: Application styles go here

 ### Slim

-  * `templates/*`: Slim files go in here
+  * `src/templates/*`: Slim files go in here

 ### Compiled files